-This procedure involves introducing into the ureter, and sometimes to the pelvis of the kidney, a flexible device that is called a flexible ureteroscope.
-This 3 mm diameter optical instrument is connected to a light source, a sterile water irrigation tubing and a camera.
+Ureteroscopy involves the passage of a small fibroptic instrument called a ureteroscope through the urethra and the bladder into the ureter.
+This 3 mm diameter optical instrument is connected to a light source, sterile water irrigation and a camera.
 It also contains a working channel through which various instruments are introduced, such as metal guides, laser fibers and basket probes.
+As such, Dr Marois can actually look into the ureter, find the stone and remove it.

 The manipulation of the instruments is done under direct vision and by fluoroscopic guidance (by X-rays).